Defender of the Faith: Modern usage

 In his capacity as King of the United Kingdom, Charles III is styled "Charles the Third, by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of His other Realms and Territories King, Head of the Commonwealth, Defender of the Faith".
 The title "Defender of the Faith" reflects the Sovereign's position as the supreme governor of the Church of England.
 The original Latin phrase Fidei Defensor is represented on all current British coins by the abbreviations F D or FID DEF.
 This notation was first added to British coins in 1714, during the reign of King George I. The decision of the Royal Mint to omit this and certain other parts of the monarch's style from the "Godless Florin" in 1849 caused such a scandal that the coin was replaced.

 In most Commonwealth realms, the phrase does not appear in the Monarch's full style, though the initial "By the Grace of God" is maintained.
 For example, in Australia, King Charles is currently styled "by the Grace of God, King of Australia and His other Realms and Territories, Head of the Commonwealth".
-He is additionally styled "Defender of the Faith" only in Canada, New Zealand and the UK.
-Canada chose to include the phrase not because the sovereign is regarded as the protector of the state religion (Canada has none), but as a defender of faith in general.
+He is additionally styled "Defender of the Faith" only in New Zealand and the UK.
+Canada had initially chosen to include the phrase, not because the sovereign is regarded as the protector of the state religion (Canada has none), but as a defender of faith in general.
 In a speech to the House of Commons in 1953, Prime Minister Louis St. Laurent stated:

 However, the style used on Canadian coinage is simply D.G.
 Rex (Dei Gratia Rex, "By the Grace of God, King").

 In Australia, the monarch held the title "Defender of the Faith" until 1973, when it was formally removed.
 (The words "by the Grace of God" were retained, however.)

-At various times, some countries of the Commonwealth retained the title until they formally became republics, e.g. South Africa from 29 May 1953.
-Others dropped it even sooner, e.g. in 1953, while still a dominion of the Commonwealth (until 1956), Pakistan dropped the title in recognition of the contradiction between its overwhelmingly Muslim population and having a monarch as the defender of the Christian faith.
+South Africa dropped the title from 29 May 1953, as did Pakistan and Ceylon in recognition of the contradiction between their populations being overwhelmingly either Muslim or Buddhist but having a monarch who was a defender of the Christian faith.
+Newer Commonwealth realms, on becoming independent, never adopted the title at all.

-King Charles III, the then heir apparent, expressed a preference to change the spirit of this role should he succeed to the throne as expected.
-He commented in 1994, "I personally would rather see [my future role] as Defender of Faith, not the Faith"; however, he later clarified in 2015 that "while at the same time being Defender of the Faith you can also be protector of faiths".
+King Charles III, when still heir apparent, expressed a preference to change the spirit of this role should he succeed to the throne as expected.
+He commented in 1994: "I personally would rather see [my future role] as Defender of Faith, not the Faith"; however, he clarified in 2015 that "while at the same time being Defender of the Faith you can also be protector of faiths".

+In the spring of 2023, the Canadian government introduced a bill to change the title of the Canadian sovereign by dropping the reference to the United Kingdom and the phrase "Defender of the Faith".
+The bill was approved by parliament and given royal assent on 22 June 2023; however, the new style and title did not become operative until the King issued a proclamation on 8 January 2024.
+The Canadian title is now: